microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/reviewset-export.md

 ## Response

-If successful, this action returns a `204 No Content` response code.
+If successful, this action returns a `202 Accepted` response code.

 ## Examples